Azure/azure-service-bus/samples/DotNet/Microsoft.Azure.ServiceBus/BasicSendReceiveUsingTopicSubscriptionClient/readme.md

         };

-        // Register the function that will process messages queueClient.RegisterMessageHandler(ProcessMessagesAsync, messageHandlerOptions);
+        // Register the function that will process messages subscriptionClient.RegisterMessageHandler(ProcessMessagesAsync, messageHandlerOptions);
     }
 	```

 1. Create a new method called `SendMessagesAsync` with the following code:

     ```csharp
-    // Sends messages to the queue.
     static async Task SendMessagesAsync(int numberOfMessagesToSend)
     {
 		for (var i = 0; i < numberOfMessagesToSend; i++)
 		{
 			try
 			{
-				// Create a new message to send to the queue var message = new Message(Encoding.UTF8.GetBytes($"Message {i}"));
+				// Create a new message to send to the topic var message = new Message(Encoding.UTF8.GetBytes($"Message {i}"));

 				// Write the body of the message to the console Console.WriteLine($"Sending message: {Encoding.UTF8.GetString(message.Body)}");

-				// Send the message to the queue await queueClient.SendAsync(message);
+				// Send the message to the topic await topicClient.SendAsync(message);
 			}
 			catch (Exception exception)
 			{